Living in Phuket

 Whether you consider Phuket to be a suitable place to raise children is a personal choice.
 Thai people love children and will especially dote on any light-skinned western child.
 They are also very protective and responsible when they see children.
 On the other hand, Thailand is a harsher environment than western countries with lower safety standards and a very different set of values.

-British International School (formerly Dulwich)
+- British International School (formerly Dulwich)

-Montessori, International School
+- Montessori, International School

-Darasamut, Bi-lingual School (English Program)
+- Darasamut, Bi-lingual School

-The Thai public schools are also an option.
+The Thai government schools are also an option.
 Of course, the curriculum will be in Thai although they usually teach English as a foreign language.
 Thai schools are often criticised for putting too much emphasis on learning by rote and not enough emphasis on analysis and creativity.
 They do give a lot of attention to manners and respect for elders which is why most (but not all) Thai children are polite and well behaved.

 The Thai schooling years are: